 Figure 9.
-Trends in selected SDG 3 indicators in Oman, 2009-2019
+Trends in selected SDG-3 indicators in Oman, 2009-2019

 Overview of Health System and progress towards UHC

 Oman has a predominantly public health system in which government-run facilities provide most of the health services for primary, secondary, and tertiary care [54].
 Healthcare facilities that are run by the MoH are classified into three levels, ranging from governorate (regional) hospitals that focus on secondary and tertiary care to local health centers that provide primary healthcare services.
 In addition to those under the direction of MoH, there are also governmental hospitals operated by the Ministry of Defense, Royal Oman Police, Petroleum Development of Oman, and Sultan Qaboos University.
 Taken together, the government provides 83 per cent of hospitals, 93 per cent of hospital beds, 62 per cent of outpatient services, and 95 per cent of inpatient services [55].
 The MoH provides free universal health care to all Omani nationals and for expatriates that work for the government, employer-provided insurance covers expatriates that work for the private sector [56].
 Overall, while fees for doctor’s visits have recently been established, people pay very little, if any, out-of-pocket, and the MoH covers over 80 percent of healthcare costs [54].
-The great progress achieved by Oman in the past decade is shown in Figure 9, with an apparent overall improvement in the selected SDG3 indicators before the COVID-19 pandemic.
+The great progress achieved by Oman in the past decade is shown in Figure 9, with an apparent overall improvement in the selected SDG-3 indicators before the COVID-19 pandemic.